gdraheim/text_unicoder/README.md

 This script helps to bold or slanted text to various social media platforms.
 The nobr thin fract parts are particularly useful for Wikipedia.
-The flip or turn allows to provide a pun on a text.
+The flip text (or turn text) allows to provide a pun on a question.

 ### RESULT